 - Oven: Place in the oven on the middle rack, uncovered.

-- Roast + Baste: for approximately 1 hour and 15 minutes – 1 hour and 30 minutes or until chicken reaches an internal temperature of 165 at its thickest part.
+- Roast + Baste for approximately 1 hour and 15 minutes – 1 hour and 30 minutes or until chicken reaches an internal temperature of 165 degrees F at the thickest part of the thigh (use an internal meat thermometer).
 While the chicken is roasting take the remaining butter (or ghee) and melt.
-Baste the chicken every 20-30 minutes with melted butter as well as the drippings that will gather in the bottom of the pan.
+Baste the chicken every 30 minutes with melted butter as well as the drippings that will gather in the bottom of the pan.

 - Remove from dutch oven, carve and serve.